Madu-J/auctionghetto-frontend/docs/UserStory.md

 ## Navigation

- 1.  *As a user*  I should be able to find and access the navigation bar on every page for easy navigation to different sections of the website.
+ 1.  *As a user*  I want to easily access the navigation bar on every page to different sections of the website.

- 2. *As a user*  I should be able to scroll without pagination to find more auction listing.
+ 2. *As a user*  I want to be able to scroll without pagination to find more auction listing or product that I am seraching for.

- 3. *As a user* I should be able to search for keywords in the search bar to quickly find product or items with information specifically relate to it.
+ 3. *As a user* I should be able to search for keywords in search bar to quickly find product or items with information specifically relate to it.

 ## Account